© Copyright Tim Auer

 - Our Polar Bear Cams continue to provide real-time views of the polar bear migration, along with other wildlife.
 We’ve had lots of great action this year, including this fun clip of a polar bear catching a meadow vole.
 (It’s a banner year for small rodents, providing a feast for foxes and snowy owls.)

 - We’ve scheduled two informal live chats, the first, Why Work with Zoos?
 Helping Wild Polar Bears Through Their Captive Cousins, will air on , Nov.
 9 at 2:30 pm CT; the other, Top 10 Polar Bear Questions of 2017, on Fri., Nov.
 10 at 3 p.m.
-For details, see our live chat schedule.
+Visit our Facebook page to watch them live and post questions.

 - We’ve also planned a special Tundra Connections webcast for our Arctic Ambassador Center partners, sharing information on how they can become more involved.
 It’s scheduled for Fri.
 Nov.
 10 at 12 pm CT.